Water Heater Replacement Cost

 If your current system is outdated, there will be other costs such as replacing the ductwork or plumbing.
 Also, plumbers charge for removal and permits.

-- Warranty – These may cover the parts for 10 years.
-Traditional water heaters typically carry warranties in the 6 to 12-year range, while tankless heaters last around twice as long and can come with warranties of up to 15 or more years.
+- Warranty – These may cover the parts for ten years.
+Traditional water heaters typically carry 6 to 12-year warranties, while tankless heaters last around twice as long and can come with warranties of up to 15 or more years.